-The Kansas Board of Regents maintains a Kansas common course matrix on its website for all courses that transfer as equivalent across all public colleges and universities within the state.
-It can be accessed at www.kansasregents.org under the Students tab, Kansas Regents Shared Numbers System Course Matrix.
+The Kansas Board of Regents maintains a Kansas common course portal on its website for all courses that transfer as equivalent across all public colleges and universities within the state.
+From the main webpage at www.kansasregents.org, you can find common course information using the Transfer Kansas Portal link.
 In this catalog, approved courses are identified with the KRSN in parentheses at the end of the course description.